RedisGrafana/grafana-redis-app/README.md

 ## Introduction

-The Redis Application is a plug-in for Grafana that provides application pages, custom panels, and dashboards for [Redis Data Source](https://grafana.com/grafana/plugins/redis-datasource).
+The Redis Application is a plugin for Grafana that provides application pages, custom panels, and dashboards for [Redis Data Source](https://grafana.com/grafana/plugins/redis-datasource).

 ### Custom Panels